-- 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site. [help] - 3) Proposed measures to reduce or control noise impacts, if any: [help]
+- 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site. [help] - Short-term noise: operation of heavy machinery during construction.
+No long-term noise impacts are anticipated. - 3) Proposed measures to reduce or control noise impacts, if any: [help]